Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 Chancellor's plan for economic growth

-This week, Chancellor Rachel Reeves spoke at Bayes Business School to set out her plans for Britain’s economy.
+On 17 March 2026, the Chancellor Rachel Reeves gave the Mais lecture at Bayes Business School.
 She outlined the Government's plans to move the model for growth from concentrated in a small number of areas to one that unlocks opportunity across every part of the country.

 The Government plans to back Britain’s cities and towns by improving transport links, expanding housing, and investing in skills to support long‑term regional growth.

-Reeves also highlighted the strategic importance of deeper UK–EU cooperation in an uncertain global environment.
+It is of great strategic importance to have a deeper UK–EU cooperation in an uncertain global environment.
 To deliver economic security and stability for businesses, the Government will be prepared to align with EU rules where this meets the UK’s National Interest Principles, specifically when it supports long‑term growth, benefits consumers and creates jobs; when it ensures stable and compatible policy goals; and when it strengthens the UK’s security and resilience.

 Watch the full speech above.